What Is AHIP Certification and How Do I Get It?

 How Do You Get AHIP Certified?

-Agents can directly purchase and take the certification course through AHIP.org; however, many carriers offer discounts through their specific links.
-You can see if your carriers offer a discount and find their specific links via Ritter’s Certification Center.
+Agents can directly purchase and take the certification course through AHIP.org; however, some carriers have specific AHIP links.
+You can find their specific links via Ritter’s Certification Center.
 (You must log in or create a free account with our site to view these details.)

-Agents can directly purchase and take the certification course through AHIP.org; however, many carriers offer discounts through their specific links.
+Agents can directly purchase and take the certification course through AHIP.org.

 Generally speaking, the certification consists of two courses: Medicare and FWA.
 The AHIP Medicare training covers the basics of eligibility and benefits, along with the different types of Medicare Advantage and Part D prescription drug plans.
 Teaching compliance with the marketing guidelines and proper enrollment procedure is an important part of this course.